-I, (print name) , hereby authorize my employer, the City of Urbana, IL, to deduct from my wa ges the amount of monthly dues certified by Lodge 70 as set out below and set by the II linois Fraternal Order of Police Labor Council, for expenses connected with the cost of f negotiating and maintaining the collective bargaining agreement between the parties, a s well as other appropriate uses for those dues.
-Please remit said dues to the Illinois Frater rnal Order of Police Labor Council as may from time to time be directed by a Lodge 70 rep presentative.
+I, (print name) , hereby authorize my employer, the City of Urbana, IL, to d educt from my wages the amount of monthly dues certified by Lodge 70 as set out belo w and set by the Illinois Fraternal Order of Police Labor Council, for expenses connected ed with the cost of negotiating and maintaining the collective bargaining agreement betw veen the parties, as well as other appropriate uses for those dues.
+Please remit said du ues to the Illinois Fraternal Order of Police Labor Council as may from time to time be o directed by a Lodge 70 representative.
+(Please initial) Legal Defense Fund (\$ Local/State/National Labor & F Date: Signed: Address: City: State:ZIP: Telephone: Certified by: (FOP 70 representative , Please remit all dues deductions to Illinois Fraternal Ord ATTN: ACCOUNTIN 974 Clock Tower Dri Springfield, IL 6270 (217-698-9433) ve

-(Please initial)

-Legal Defense Fund (\$ per month) Logui Doroniso i unu

-Local/State/National Labor & Fraternal Dues (\$ per month)

-Date: Signed:

-Address:

-City:

-State: ZIP:

-Telephone:

-Certified by:

-(FOP 70 representative)

-Please remit all dues deductions to:

-Illinois Fraternal Order of Police Labor Council ATTN: ACCOUNTING 974 Clock Tower Drive Springfield, IL 62704 (217-698-9433)